faithy80/fsd-project/README.md

 * home: 88%
 * shop: 88%

-As a part of the defensive design, some chunk of the code was unit tested against invalid data to prove that the code is error-proof.
+As a part of the defensive programming, some chunk of the code was unit tested against invalid data to prove that the code is error-proof.
 The frontend was also tested manually for the same reason.
-Both the frontend and the backend has an error handling mechanism in the code.
+Both the frontend and the backend has an error handling mechanism.
 In case if the defense of the frontend is bypassed, the backend can correct the data or get it corrected by the user.
-Another part of the defensive design is the custom error handling template.
-The most common error numbers got a custom template to prevent disrupting the workflow on the website.
+Another part of the defensive programming is the custom error handling template.
+The most common error numbers (104, 404, 500) are covered to prevent disrupting the workflow on the website.

 The Github account of the project is connected to a TravisCI account to ensure the continuous integration test after each git push to the master branch.
 After all the tests passed, the website is deployed to the Heroku server.